The Minox shutter blade mechanism

 The two blades lie one above the other in front of the lens.
 The opening blade (1) lies next to the lense, the closing blade lies above.
 They are made of 0.4 mm thick stainless steel and weigh just 0.08 g (own measurements).

-The camera’s escape mechanism operates a lever, at the end of which there are two pins that lock the blades, see the two green pins on the first video.
+The camera’s blade control mechanism operates den blade locking arm 4b, at the end of which there are two pins that lock the blades, see the two green pins on the first video.
 The next picture shows the lever with the two pins fixed on it.
 Note that the two pins of different lengths are attached to the same arm.
 So they can only be moved together.
 As we’ll see later, this is a brilliant idea.

-By swinging the lever up or down, the two pins are moved up or down.
+By swinging the blade locking arm up or down, the two pins are moved up or down.
 In the upper position they hold the blades against the spring force, in the lower position they release them.
-The speed of the panning movement is determined by the escapement according to the selected shutter speed.
-Watch again the video above and have a look at the pins!
+The speed of the panning movement is determined by the escapement.
+Watch again the video animtion above and have a look at the pins!

 The spring hooking arm connected to the tension springs is firmly hooked to the lower part of the housing, which releases the lens and viewfinder when the camera is pulled apart, thereby putting tension on the tension springs of the blades.